Aftermath of the Korean War: Turkey

 During World War II, Turkey maintained a neutral stance.
 It was decided by the Allies at the Second Cairo Conference that maintaining Turkey's neutrality would serve their interests, by blocking the Axis from reaching the strategic oil reserves of the Middle East.
-Unfortunately, and although Turkey eventually declared war on the Axis Powers in 1945, this decision had the side-effect of leaving the country somewhat isolated in the diplomatic arena after the war.
+Unfortunately, and although Turkey eventually declared war on the Axis powers in 1945, this decision had the side-effect of leaving the country somewhat isolated in the diplomatic arena after the war.
 By the beginning of the 1950s, Turkey was under pressure from the Soviet Union on territorial issues, particularly regarding the control of the Turkish Straits.
 Looking for an ally against the Soviets, Turkey sought to join the NATO alliance, and the Korean War was viewed as an opportunity to show Turkey's good intention.

 Turkey was one of the larger participants in the U.N. alliance, committing nearly 5,500 troops.
 The Turkish Brigade, which operated under the U.S. 25th Infantry Division, assisted in protecting the supply lines of U.N. forces which advanced towards North Korea.
-However, it was the Battles of Kunu-ri and Kumyanjangni that earned the Turkish Brigade a reputation and the praise of U.N. forces.
-Because of their actions in these battles (721 KIA, 168 MIA, and 2111 WIA), a monument was created in Seoul in the memory of the Turkish soldiers who fought in Korea.
+However, it was the Battles of Wawon and Kumyanjangni that earned the Turkish Brigade a reputation and the praise of U.N. forces.
+Because of their actions in these battles, a monument was created in Seoul in the memory of the Turkish soldiers who fought in Korea.

-Yet Turkey's involvement in the Korean War was a controversial topic in Turkey at the time, and continues to be so today.
-First, while sending troops to Korea earned Turkey the respect of the West, it was also the beginning of more overt clashes with the Eastern Bloc.
-Second, the Prime Minister of Turkey Adnan Menderes was criticized for sending troops without asking the parliament first.
-Last, while Turkey's performance in the Korean War is considered by many citizens as one of the most noble episodes of the country's recent history, some also believe that sending the country's soldiers to die for the interests of the "imperialist powers" was one of the most misguided foreign policy decisions ever made by the Turkish Republic.
+Turkey's involvement was a controversial topic in Turkey at the time and continues to be so today.
+While sending troops to Korea earned Turkey the respect of the West, it was also the beginning of more overt clashes with the Eastern Bloc.
+Prime Minister Adnan Menderes was criticized for sending troops without asking the parliament first.
+While Turkey's performance is considered by many citizens as one of the most noble episodes of the country's recent history, some also believe that sending the country's soldiers to die for the interests of the "imperialist powers" was one of the most misguided foreign policy decisions ever made by the Turkish Republic.

 Nevertheless, Turkey's entrance into the war as part of the U.N. command did indeed have a great impact on earning a place in NATO.
-Thus, Turkey can be considered a country which benefited from the Korean War.
+Turkey's participation also laid the foundation bilateral diplomatic and trade relations with South Korea.